AMI 2.0 Meets AI: Customer Insights with a Panel of Utility Leaders

 11AB

-Artificial Intelligence , Data Analytics , DER , Energy Storage , Grid Edge , Customer Engagement
+Customer Engagement , Data Analytics , DER , Artificial Intelligence , Energy Storage , Grid Edge

 The utility sector is undergoing a transformative shift as next-generation AMI technologies and smart meter data analytics redefine how energy system are managed.
 With the emergence of AMI 2.0 – featuring edge-computing meters, real-time data streams, and AI-enhanced analytics – utilities are now equipped to move beyond traditional sample-based load research toward leveraging near-total data coverage across their networks.
 This evolution enables more precise demand forecasting, dynamic rate design, and personalized customer engagement.
 Smart meter data is no longer just about billing accuracy; it now powers advanced demand response programs, supports distributed energy resource (DER) integration, and enhances grid resiliency at both distribution and bulk system levels.
 As utilities align with decarbonization goals and regulatory mandates, the ability to harness high-frequency, granular data is becoming central to operational efficiency and strategic planning.
 As smart meters become more widespread and granular, the need—and opportunity—to extract actionable insights from this vast data resource continues to grow.
 Smart meter analytics can enable smarter decision-making across the energy ecosystem, from grid operators and utilities to customers and third-party providers.